 1. Student Access and Success

-- Support continued efforts to diversify our employees.
+- Continue to diversify our employees.

 3. Community Focus

-4. Build a Stronger Board/College Relationship
+4. A Strong Board/College Relationship

-- Support our Superintendent/President in engaging the Board early on and at the policy level in the development of major college decisions and initiatives.
+Support our Superintendent/President in engaging the Board early on and at the policy level in the development of major college decisions and initiatives.

-- Remain mindful of our policy role.
+- Remain mindful of the Board’s policy role.